 Your patient works at a health care facility that is currently experiencing a confirmed Influenza outbreak.
-To reduce the spread of influenza the Ministry of Health and Long-Term Care (MOHLTC) guideline Recommendations for Outbreak Prevention and Control in Institutions and Congregate Living Settings, 2024 states that all non-immunized staff are required to receive antiviral prophylaxis if they wish to continue working throughout the duration of the outbreak.
+To reduce the spread of influenza the Ministry of Health guideline Recommendations for Outbreak Prevention and Control in Institutions and Congregate Living Settings, February 2025 states that all non-immunized staff are required to receive antiviral prophylaxis if they wish to continue working throughout the duration of the outbreak.

 An assessment is also needed to determine appropriateness (risks, benefits) and contraindications to taking Oseltamivir.
-It is recommended that staff members receive appropriate antiviral prophylaxis currently recommended by MOHLTC i.e., Oseltamivir (Tamiflu) 75 mg (1 tab) once daily until the influenza outbreak in the staff member's respective long-term care or retirement home is declared over.
+It is recommended that staff members receive appropriate antiviral prophylaxis currently recommended by Ministry of Health i.e., Oseltamivir (Tamiflu) 75 mg (1 tab) once daily until the influenza outbreak in the staff member's respective long-term care or retirement home is declared over.